 Photo Deb Lindsey for The Washington Post

 Farro, an ancient grain, is the heart of this salad, where its nutty toothsomeness is matched with a bold combo of crunchy walnuts, salty feta cheese, aromatic fresh herbs and hearty greens.
-It holds up well in the refrigerator, so you can dip into it at home when you need a quick bite, or pack and take to work for lunch.
-It’s a nice vegetarian main on its own but is also delicous topped with some simply grilled or roasted chicken or meat.
+This Herbed Farro Salad with Walnuts, Feta, and Spinach holds up well in the refrigerator, so you can dip into it at home when you need a quick bite, or pack and take to work for lunch.
+It’s a nice vegetarian main on its own but is also delicious topped with some simply grilled or roasted chicken or meat.

 1 cup farro